facebook/docusaurus/docs/getting-started-publishing.md

 If you run into issues related to SSH keys, visit [GitHub's authentication documentation](https://help.github.com/articles/connecting-to-github-with-ssh/).

 You should now be able to load your website by visiting its GitHub Pages URL, which could be something along the lines of https://_username_.github.io/_projectName_, or a custom domain if you have set that up.
-For example, Docusaurus' own GitHub Pages URL is https://facebook.github.io/Docusaurus (but it can also be accessed via https://docusaurus.io/, because it is served from the `gh-pages` branch of the https://github.com/facebook/docusaurus GitHub repository. `CNAME`s can be configured via the `cname` [siteConfig option](api-site-config.md#cname-string).
+For example, Docusaurus' own GitHub Pages URL is https://facebook.github.io/Docusaurus because it is served from the `gh-pages` branch of the https://github.com/facebook/docusaurus GitHub repository.
+However, it can also be accessed via https://docusaurus.io/, via a generated `CNAME` file which can be configured via the `cname` [siteConfig option](api-site-config.md#cname-string).

 We highly encourage reading through the [GitHub Pages documentation](https://pages.github.com) to learn more about how this hosting solution works.